mat-griffin/jamf-mcp/README.md

 ## Security Warning
 - Use a dedicated read-only Jamf test account.
-- Plan to delete/change the Jamf account credentials after use.
+- Delete the Jamf account credentials after use experimenting.

 ## Issues:
 This is **EXPERIMENTAL**.